OCamlPro/freeton_wallet/sphinx/commands.rst

   contract
     Manage contracts

+  crawler
+    Crawl all transactions to an address and fill a psql database

+  exec
+    Call command with substitution on arguments, use -- before the command.

   genaddr
-    Generate new addr (default is for a SafeMultisigWallet, use 'ft list' for more)
+    Generate new addr (default is for a SafeMultisigWallet, use 'ft contract --list' for more)

   init
-    Initialize with TON Labs binary tools
+    Initialize with TON Labs binary tools, compiled from sources.

   inspect
-    Monitor a given account
+    Inspect information stored on the blockchain: display information on accounts, blocks, messages and transactions.

   list
-    List known contracts
+    List known contracts (DEPRECATED).
+Use 'ft contract --list'

   multisig
     Manage a multisig-wallet (create, confirm, send)